nacro90/omen.nvim/README.md

 ## TODO

-- [X] Copy a password file content to a register with retention
+- [X] Copy a password file content to a register with a retention
 - [ ] Inserting new password to the store
 - [ ] Generating new password for the store
 - [ ] Callbacks and events